4-H Youth Development

-The University of California Cooperative Extension for Santa Clara County, including the 4-H Youth Development Program staff, is working remotely.
-We are still here to answer your questions and address your needs.
+The University of California Cooperative Extension for Santa Clara County, including the 4-H Youth Development Program staff, is here to answer your questions and address your needs.
 We will return your email as soon as possible.

 Fe Moncloa, Ph.D., 4-H YDP Advisor, firstname.lastname@example.org

 changes effective March 12, 2022

 - Masking is no longer required for indoor or outdoor activities.

 - Continue to do contact tracing via adult and member meeting sign-in.

 - Maintain social distancing of 3 feet when possible.